Marc Denis

 Joseph Marc Denis (born August 1, 1977) is a Canadian former professional ice hockey goaltender, who last played with the Montreal Canadiens of the National Hockey League (NHL).
 For the 2009–10 season, he was hired as the goaltenders' coach of the Chicoutimi Saguenéens, a Quebec Major Junior Hockey League (QMJHL) team.
-He is currently working as a colour analyst for the Francophone Canadian sports station, RDS.
+He is currently working as a colour analyst for the Canadiens on the Francophone Canadian sports network RDS.
 He is the all time leader in save percentage in the shootout among goaltenders who have faced at least 40 shootout attempts.

 Playing career

 As a youth, Denis played in the 1990 and 1991 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Montreal.